 Each week children across the school read a passage from their Children's Bible which is linked to the current Christian Value being explored or to key Christian festivals in the church calendar.
 Meanings or messages from the Bible story of the week are regularly discussed in class or developed further in collective worship.

-Our current Value in Term 4 2021 is: FORGIVENESS
+Our current Value this Term is: FRIENDSHIP

-What other people have said about FORGIVENESS:
+What some other people have said about FRIENDSHIP:

-A Prayer for Forgiveness:
+A Prayer for Friendship:

 Bless my life with the gift of friendship.

 For those who have chosen to be my friends, I am grateful.